 Rukira is a wet mill (called a Factory in Kenya), and it is one of the newer mills of Othaya, built in 1979 (I know, this place has some history!).
 Presently, there are 19 factories in the co-op.

 On a positive note, this year’s harvest showed massive revenue growth for the country of Kenya with a 39% year-over-year increase in coffee earnings.
 This was mostly due to the high price of coffee on the commodity exchange and consequently via the Kenya Auction system.
 However, that’s where the good news stops.
 The cost of the most expensive input next to labour, fertilizer, has increased by 70%, and it sits at a record high.
 This has caused a projected decline in yields coming into next season.
 What’s the implication to the specialty coffee sector?
 We need to continue to push prices higher, and be prepared to pay more for Kenyan coffee.

-It’s very important to me that as an industry (i.e. the specialty coffee industry), we continue to push up the prices paid for coffee in Kenya.
-The goal of 100 Kenya Shillings per kg of coffee cherry as an average price across all grades of coffee is completely attainable, and once again I paid above that.
-We’ll keep doing our part paying better prices, and I’ll also keep applying pressure to other companies to see the value of paying higher prices as well.
+As I’ve stressed in the past, it remains very important to me that as an industry (i.e., the specialty coffee industry), we continue to push the prices paid for coffee in Kenya up.
+The goal of 100 Kenya Shillings per kg of coffee cherry as an average price across all grades of coffee is completely attainable, and once again I paid above that for this coffee.
+We’ll keep doing our part paying better prices, and I’ll also keep applying pressure to other companies to see the value of paying higher prices.
 The ability to pay higher will also be driven by the customer side as well, as roasters and cafes will have to charge marginally more for Kenya coffees, but in my view they’re well worth it!

-This coffee was frozen immediately upon arrival in Calgary, to preserve freshness.
+As with all our coffee, this green coffee was frozen immediately on arrival in Calgary, to preserve freshness.